Euro zone inertia puts focus on China data drop

 "We expect China's GDP growth to surprise the consensus by rebounding to 8.8 percent year-on-year in Q4 2012, led by increasingly aggressive fiscal stimulus," said Rob Subbaraman, chief economist for Asia at Nomura in Hong Kong.

-"While headline data remain negative, our list of forward-looking data signaling that China's economy is bottoming out, is lengthening."
+"While headline data remain negative, our list of forward-looking data signalling that China's economy is bottoming out, is lengthening."

 News early on Saturday may support that view as data showed China's exports grew at roughly twice the rate expected in September while imports returned to the path of expansion, suggesting government moves to underpin growth are working and additional policy action may not be needed.